Best Vinyl Cutting Machine Reviews with Comparisons

 Choosing the best vinyl cutter was the hardest from them all.
 Also, be sure to double-check I said best and not the perfect machine.
 To my knowledge, the ideal machine doesn’t exist.

 Try as they might, but eventually, something will come up, and it will rub people the wrong way.
-After trying and testing several machines here’s my verdict the best vinyl cutter is the: Cricut Maker.
+After trying and testing several vinyl cutters here’s my verdict the best overall vinyl cutter is the: Cricut Maker.

 Here are the different points that I took into count.
 The very first thing I considered was what the best machine should be able to do.
 After that, I’ve considered the price and the cost of ownership.
 Lastly, I’ve looked at the drawbacks of the machine.